serdimoa/charting/Widget-Constructor.md

 ####autosize <false>
 Boolean value showing whether chart should occupy all the available space in the container and resize with it is resized.
 This parameter is introduced in version 1.3.

+####symbol_search_request_delay
+Delay in milliseconds to wait after key is pressed before making a symbol search request.

 ####toolbar_bg
 Toolbars background color